Achieving the Perfect Store: A Step-by-Step Guide

-What is Perfect Retail Execution?
+What is Perfect Store Execution?

 Have you ever gone out of your way to go to your favorite grocery store?
 Many Americans have, whether it’s for cleanliness, availability of a certain brand, or the offering of essential non-food products.
 63% of Americans say that something as simple as a loyalty program influences where they shop.
 And even though COVID-19 completely upended the retail landscape as we knew it—about 45% of consumers increased their online grocery shopping during the pandemic—many shoppers still crave an in-store shopping experience.